Herb Wilkinson: Later life

 For the first year after graduation, Wilkinson was studying in an anesthesiology program, deciding to forgo a professional basketball career.
 Then, the Minneapolis Lakers of the Basketball Association of America (BAA) made him such a good offer that he decided to give it a shot.
 Being a very religious and devout member of the Church of Jesus Christ of Latter-day Saints, he agreed to play on the condition that he had Sundays off.
 Wilkinson said:

 "One Sunday I wasn't there and the owner asked where I was.
 The coach said he doesn't play on Sundays, and the owner sent me a note saying I had to play on Sundays or he would release me.
 I'm not sure he was serious, but I quit basketball and went off on a mission for two years."

 After his mission for two years in the United Kingdom, Wilkinson finished his schooling and became a dentist instead.
 Wilkinson chalked up his personal success in life to his national championship season with Utah as a freshman.
 "Anything like that gives you more confidence to do other things in life," he says.
 "You think, Gee, if we won the NCAAs and weren't expected to, we could probably do a lot of other things we didn't think we could do."

+Wilkinson is also an accomplished masters athlete, competing at track and field competitions beginning at age 77.